 41. Skip the Alcohol

-While this tip isn’t necessary for me, for some folks, purchasing alcohol can be a giant waste of money!
-Don’t get me wrong, I love my EPCOT margaritas and my pool drinks, but there is no denying that a steady supply of drinks can make your Disney World trip expensive!
+While this tip isn’t necessary for me, for some folks, purchasing alcohol at the can be a giant waste of money!
+Don’t get me wrong, I love my EPCOT margaritas, my pool drinks, and there are some amazing bars in Walt Disney World, but there is no denying that a steady supply of drinks can make your Disney World trip expensive!

 Many of Disney’s cocktails or drinks can reach the $20-ish range, making them incredibly pricey and just getting a few drinks for yourself or your spouse each day can rack up quickly.